papers-we-love/poznan/README.md

 # Poznan

-This is the repository for the Poznan chapter of Papers We Love.
+This is the repository for the Poznan chapter of Papers We Love (https://paperswelove.org).
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/poznan/blob/master/code-of-conduct.md).

 During the meetings, a speaker presents one computer science paper.
 The presentation is followed by a discussion with the attendees about the concepts described in the paper and their practical usage in our daily work.